Principle: Naming Conventions (principle 12)

 Briefly, some important things to remember:

-- avoid extra spaces between words, or at the beginning or end of the term label
+- Avoid extra spaces between words, or at the beginning or end of the term label

-- make the primary labels to be as unambiguous as possible.
-Remember, your ontology may be used in a different context than that for which it was originally intended.
-Remember also of course that the label should be unambiguous without looking at parent terms
+- Primary labels SHOULD be as unambiguous as possible.
+An ontology may be used in a context that differs from that for which it was originally intended, including being combined with other ontologies.

 Implementation